 First, I rewrote the data miner.
 Blizzard recently sunsetted their old APIs.
 So I had to fix my script to fetch from the new API.
-Improvements were also made.
-Decided to add spells, a missing collection of data, to the miner.
+I decided to add spells, a missing collection of data, to the miner.

 Then I wrote the new search microservice.
 It loads all data from MongoDB and uses FuzzySearch to run queries.
-I also tried the more popular Fuse, but couldn't get decent performance.
-Not sure if it was my configuration or just the sheer size of my dataset.
-Roughly 550k records!
-Average search time with Fuse was 1 second.
+I also tried the more popular Fuse but couldn't get decent performance.
+Not sure if it was my configuration or just the sheer size of my dataset; roughly 550k records.
+The average search time with Fuse was 1 second.
 It was a mere 100 milliseconds with Fuzzy!

 The new API removed search from it.
 It just passed the query to the microservice and returned the data to the client.
-Refactored a ton of code.
-Just general improvements and learnings since last year when I first wrote it.
+I refactored a ton of code—just general improvements and learnings since last year when I first wrote it.

-The mobile app was probably the largest change.
-New views, bug fixes, design, etc. Building the detail views for items, mounts, achievements, etc, was the trickiest part.
+The mobile app was probably the largest change—new views, bug fixes, design, etc. Building the detailed views for items, mounts, achievements, etc., was the trickiest part.
 A lot of time and testing went into that.
 It was pretty much a complete rewrite.
 Which I always love!

 I'm quite pleased with the results.
-It's a very neat setup.
+It's an elegant setup.
 Everything is updated to the latest version of everything.
 It was incredibly fun to work on.
 But it's still not perfect.

 There are still a few improvements that can be made.

 - I lost my Android signing key!
-Luckily, I had the app enrolled in Google Play Signing, and their support team was very helpful in helping me update my key.
+Luckily, I had the app enrolled in Google Play Signing, and their support team was accommodating in updating my key.
 The Android update should be live over the next few days.
 The iOS update is already available on the App Store.

-- I want to redesign the visuals of the app, to match the Battle for Azeroth website.
+- I want to redesign the app's visuals to match the Battle for Azeroth website.
 I think it's fantastic artwork, which people will really appreciate.
-I redesigned my guild's website last year from the Legion design and it was a hit.
+I redesigned my guild's website last year from the Legion design, and it was a hit.